xho/Simple-Twitter-Shadowban-Checker/README.md

-# Simple Twitter Shadowban Checker
+# Simple Shadowban Checker
 v.
 1.0 beta

-This is a simple and quick webapp that crowls Twitter's search page to discover if a particular user has been shadowbanned.
+This is a simple and quick webapp that crawls Twitter's search page to discover if a particular user has been shadowbanned, along with other websites.
 Since the method is based on a 3rd party web page scan, it's not 100% reliable.

-It should be said also that Twitter does not mention the practice of shadowbanning users anywhere.
-Nonetheless some users do not appear in search results and they're interactions are not notified to other users.
+It should be said also that Twitter does not mention the practice of shadowbanning users anywhere, nor do many other sites.
+Nonetheless some users do not appear in search results and their interactions are not notified to other users.
 Many people think this is an obscure issue and that it should be reported.

+A sample working installation is available at this web address: http://shadownban-checker.xho.bedita.net.

 ## Recommendations
 * If you don't know what shadowban is, a web browser and a search engine are all you need.
 * If you think this app should have been done better, do it.

 ## How does it work
-Apparently shadowbanning is not active in Twitter's public API.
-For this reason this app crowls and scans directly the search page on Twitter's web site, like a person, to discover if user's tweets are displayed.
+Shadowbanning doesn't often appear through APIs.
+For this reason this app crowls and scans the web site, like a person, to discover if the user's interactions on the website are displayed.
 To avoid problems with CORS a very simple php proxy is used.

 ## License
 This application is under MIT license with addendum (see below)